AnaviTechnology/anavi-docs/anavi-gas-detector/anavi-gas-detector.md

 ## Pinout

-The components of ANAVI Gas Detector relies on ESP8266 (ESP-12 module) and utilizes the following pins:
+The ANAVI Gas Detector is built around the ESP8266 by Espressif Systems (specifically, the Ai-Thinker ESP-12 module) and utilizes the following pins:

 | Component           | Pins                            |  Arduino Pin ID |
 | ------------------- |:------------------------------- |-----------------|